Natural Iron Chelators For Iron Overload

 Curcumin is a naturally occurring chemical found in Turmeric and is responsible for its yellow color.

 Research has shown Curcumin to be a highly effective iron chelator in different studies (read this article on turmeric for iron chelation).
-Other than that, it is also an excellent anti-inflammatory which is great for thalassemia patients with joint pains from iron overload.
+Other than that, it is also an excellent anti-inflammatory, which is great for thalassemia patients with joint pains from iron overload.

-I have been taking it in a supplement form that includes Turmeric as well as black pepper to increase absorption of Turmeric.
-It’s called Turmeric Curcumin with BioPerine & Ginger 95% Curcuminoids 1950mg.(affiliate link)
+I have been taking it in a supplement form that includes turmeric and black pepper to increase the absorption of turmeric.
+It’s called Turmeric Curcumin with BioPerine & Ginger 95% Curcuminoids 1950mg.

 IP-6, also known as Phytic Acid, is a naturally occurring component in grains, legumes, and seeds.

 So I would recommend you add tea to your diet after every meal to inhibit iron absorption.
 Doesn’t matter if it’s green tea, black tea, chai tea, or coffee.
-Just make sure you are supplementing zinc, calcium, and other minerals which will also be chelated by tea.
+Just make sure you are supplementing zinc, calcium, and other minerals, which will also be chelated by tea.

 Alternatively, you can add Green Tea Extract to your diet as well.
 If you want a good product, I recommend going for Puritan’s Pride Green Tea Extract.